billgert/radio-player/README.md

-# radio-player-apple
+# RadioPlayer

-A component for radio playback on Apple devices
+A description of this package.